 Since then, the community department has developed into a registered charity in its own right and now engages with thousands of people across the Wirral peninsula and beyond each year.

-Working across four core themes of Community Engagement, Health, Education and Sports Participation – the community team’s work has expanded from coaching in schools to a wide range of innovative projects covering all ages and abilities.
+Working across three core themes of Health and Wellbeing, Enhancing Lives, and Citizenship – the community team’s work has expanded from coaching in schools to a wide range of innovative projects covering all ages and abilities.

 Tranmere Rovers in the Community has developed a particularly positive reputation across the local area for providing support and activities for those with a variety of physical and mental disabilities.
 Based in one of the most socially deprived areas in the country, the community work offers so much more than sporting activities and goes as far as providing a safe place and support for a variety of people.